+What songs do you need to reclaim?
+What would it take to get you to start singing your songs again?
 The same sentiment is expressed in 1 Timothy 6:10, "...in their eagerness to be rich some have wandered away from the faith and pierced themselves with many pains."
-So let me ask you: Is there anything in your life that had led you to stop singing your songs?
-If so, what would it take to get you to start singing again?
-The message is that an attachment to riches, and the preoccupation with the accumulation of stuff (and I have found myself in that trap), can actually work to take away our freedom and joy, in addition to leading to acts and attitudes of injustice.
-Jesus was deeply aware of this and so he warns that an attachment to money can have a negative affect on one's ability to serve as a disciple - as a follower of the ways and teachings of Jesus.
+The message is that an attachment to riches, and the preoccupation with the accumulation of stuff (and I have found myself in that trap), can actually work to take away our freedom and joy.
+It may also lead us to acts and attitudes of injustice.

+Jesus was deeply aware of this and so he warns that an attachment to money can have a negative effect on one's ability to serve as a disciple - as a follower of the ways and teachings of Jesus.
 Here in the Gospel of Mark, and elsewhere the Bible, it is abundantly clear that those with money often find themselves so distracted by it that faithful discipleship - serving God and others - often takes a back seat.

 That includes our own discipleship.
 This is an important point made in this morning's Gospel reading from Mark 10, the story of a rich man, who is a faithful follower of the laws of Moses.
 We're told that he asked Jesus what he must do to inherit eternal life.
-Interestingly, and not uncommon, Jesus turns the focus away from questioner's concern for his own salvation to gracious behavior toward others.
+Interestingly, and not uncommonly, Jesus turns the focus away from man's actual question about the concern for his own salvation to gracious behavior toward others.
 Jesus tells the rich man to sell all he owns, give the money to the poor, and then come and follow him - the biblical call to discipleship.
 The man was shocked by Jesus' response and went away grieving, for he had many possessions.

 The reason this story was so shocking was because in the ancient world, material prosperity was widely seen as a reward or byproduct of spiritual virtue.
 Along those lines, perhaps you've heard of those churches in our day and time that preach what is known as the 'prosperity gospel.'
-This particular theological worldview has (in my opinion) wrongly reattached itself to this ancient belief that the more faithful and God-fearing you are, the more God will bless you with financial riches.
-Have you ever wondered what that says about the faithful who find themselves living in poverty?
+This particular theological worldview has (in the opinion of many, including myself) wrongly reattached itself to this ancient belief that the more faithful and God-fearing you are, the more God will bless you with financial riches.

+Have you ever wondered what that says about the faithful who find themselves living at or below the poverty level?
 Imagine the level of spiritual violence and abuse this misguided theology inflicts upon the poor!

 Yet, let me reiterate again: Money isn't evil or sinful.
 Money is just money.
-What we do with it and how we let it affect our priorities can, however, be damaging to ourselves and others, and oftentimes to those with whom we are closest.
+What we do with our finances - our ethics - and how we let it affect our priorities can, however, be damaging to ourselves and others, and oftentimes to those with whom we are closest.
 Here's the reasoning according to biblical commentator James J. Thompson: